 At the beginning of your care, your treatment team will work with you on a transition plan that ensures coordination of supports during and after services at the agency.
-This includes your accomplishments and progress toward well-being, and identifies support systems to assist you in your continued care and supports.
+This includes your accomplishments and progress toward your goals and wellbeing, and identifies support systems to assist you in your continued care.